nitinkaveriappa/booking/README.md

 Instructions

-Download the 'booking' application from BitBucket.
+Download the 'booking' application from Github.

 Import into Eclipse as a Maven Project and do a Maven Install/Update.
 Run the BookingApplication.java as a Java Application.